CaioMar/dsutils/README.md

-# dsutils
+# Data Science utilities

-Repository for storing classes useful for Data Science in general.
+This is a repo I created in order to store useful scripts I apply in my own Data Science projects.